 Breaks during successive Thermal Flights will not exceed ten (30) minutes or the time required by any external factor impacting the irradiance (temporary cloud cover, etc.);

-The Pilot shall, at the end of the Flight, deliver all the pictures taken on-site to Sitemark in accordance with this Documentation.
+At the end of the Flight, the Pilot shall deliver all the pictures taken on-site to Sitemark per this Documentation.

 All technical parameters of the flight(s) will be communicated in the Purchase Order